 Russ- “That was just for MH, we flew into Denver so we didn’t have all of our normal road gear.
 We do have a new lighting backdrop, but you’ll have to catch us on a drive tour to check it out.”

-Zion, (its NICE TO SEE YOU STILL ROCKING THE STEEL YOUR FACE on your guitar ) with your roots in the Grateful Dead family, do you get lots of request to cover Dead tunes?
+Zion, (it’s NICE TO SEE YOU STILL ROCKING THE STEAL YOUR FACE on your guitar ) with your roots in the Grateful Dead family, do you get lots of requests to cover Dead tunes?
 Can we expect any of these around the Halloween show?

 Zion- “Most people at our shows at this point are here to see BoomBox”

-I remember reading you guys were from Muscle Shoals, AL do you consider the southeast one of your larger fan bases?
-I notice allot of shows coming up in that area including a Halloween gig.
+MWN: I remember reading you guys were from Muscle Shoals, AL do you consider the southeast one of your larger fan bases?
+I notice a lot of shows coming up in that area including a Halloween gig.

 Russ- “Yeah, the south is good to us, and our home, but we love playing all over the country.
 I would have to say that Colorado and the Midwest are some of our favorites.”